cellux/blog/contents/articles/diy-linux-with-buildroot-part-1/index.md

 cd buildroot-2012.11.1
 ```

-and invoke the following make target to configure the target system:
+and invoke the following make target to configure the system:

 ```bash
 make menuconfig